MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE.md

 ## Register your USB device for the jukebox

 Now we know a lot about the RFID reader attached to our RPi.
 In order to use it as a controller for our jukebox, the software needs to know which device to listen to.
-Remember, this is why we started the above detective work in the first place: our software needs to *listen* to the device and whenever somebody swipes a card, it needs to read the card ID and then trigger an action - most likely playing some music.

 To register your device, go to the directory containing all the scripts and run the file `RegisterDevice.py`.